software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 23
 >
-> Add a description of the project's _overall architecture_ and _implementation technologies_ to the project description in the `README.md`.
-Mention at least the following things:
+> Add a description of the project's _overall architecture_ and _implementation technologies_ to the project description in the `README.md` file.
+Mention the following things:
 >
 > 1. The project's overall architecture consists of three components: the backend, the database and the frontend.
 Mention these components and briefly explain the purpose of each component
 > 2. Implement a [flow chart](https://mermaid.js.org/syntax/flowchart.html) which visualizes how the components communicate with each other.
 Does for example the frontend communicate with the database directly?